leuty/eb-cosmo/README.md

-# How to build COSMO in a post Daint update world
+# Building Cosmo with EB and the build script

 This is temporary tutorial to allow people to build their own version of crCLIM COSMO-pompa.
 The steps are only describing on how to compile the model on **DAINT** with the **CRAY** compiler.